nzzdev/Storytelling-Styleguide/pages/style/colors.md

 ## Qualitative Color Scale: Primary

 Our primary qualitative colors are the most used colors in our color palette.
 These colors should be used _in order_ for different or "unrelated" categories within a dataset.
 Such a dataset could be countries, religions, or breeds of dogs.
 We use them in the order listed below.
-Smile.

 ```color-palette|span-1
 colors: